rajnish-jauhari/nonkube-smoke-tests/README.md

 Skupper V2 nonkube smoke tests using Ansible.
 Runs the hello-world example using only nonkube platforms.

-The execution is mean to cover the following matrix when running locally (using inventory-local):
+The execution is meant to cover the following matrix when running locally (using inventory-local):

 |Command     |OS        |User    |Platform|
 |------------|----------|--------|--------|